illinois-cs241/illinois-cs241.github.io/index.md

 ## Absences

-If your absence is unplanned—if you have a sudden illness or have a sudden death in the family—we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).
+If your absence is unplanned -- a sudden illness or have a sudden death in the family -- we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).

 For illness-related excuses, you will need a doctor's note of some kind verifying your illness. _No_ illness-related excuses will be accepted without a dated [Emergency Dean's](http://www.odos.uiuc.edu/contact/) note stating that you contacted the Emergency Dean.

 ## How to Succeed

 Is this course hard?
-Yes, but you are bright, and you're taking computer science at UIUC.
-Just schedule the time to do it right.
+Yes, but you are bright.
+You're taking computer science at UIUC.
+Schedule the time to do it.
 The two big changes from CS 225: first, your code is now much smaller than the complexity of the system around it.
 Second, no, we will not debug your code for you.

-How to fail: Some students do not take the time to learn how to debug and reason about system code and then end up complaining that office hours is too busy before deadlines.
-If you can't write correct solutions you need to learn _exactly_ how C works, the _details_ of the system calls you are using, learn _better debugging_ skills and _reason_ behind synchronization.
+With lecture content, one lab, one MP, and one Quiz/Midterm every week or two, it can get easy to fall behind.
+How to fail: some students do not take the time to learn how to debug and reason about system code and then end up complaining that office hours is too busy before deadlines.
+If you can't write correct solutions, you need to learn _exactly_ how C works, the _details_ of the system calls you are using, learn _better debugging_ skills and _reason_ behind synchronization.
 Only then can you spot and fix mistakes.
 Hard?
 Yes.
 Impossible?
 No.

 There are no short-cuts to mastery but we can help you get there.
 We recommend the Feynman technique to learning.
 Remember, simply recognizing some text in a past exam or in the wikibook is not mastery of those concepts!
 Find ways to deeply engage your brain with the ideas by working actively with those ideas.
 Yes this requires effort.
 Start the assignments early; expect to get stuck.
 Write code _slowly_; reason about every line of code you write.
 Experiment with your own mind hacks so that you have fun spending "time on task" with these materials.